 Mitchell and I and Douglas Trumbull produced five national conferences on the Overview Effect, the cognitive shift in worldview, aspects of which have been described by the astronauts for the last 50 years.
 Doug told me of the book The Overview Effect: Space Exploration and Human Evolution, by writer Frank White, which has become the essential work on the subject of the astronauts’ space experiences.
 Frank quickly joined us, and he and I co-founded the Overview Institute, now recognized as the go-to organization on the Overview Effect.

 In 2012 we were approached by Planetary Collective, a three-member group of documentary makers who worked for a year to produce “Overview”, the first major film on our work.
 The documentary was premiered by Harvard University in the first of our three Harvard conferences, and has since been viewed online more than 8 million times.
-In November 2013, we held a second Overview conference at the National Air and Space Museum at the Smithsonian, with myself, Frank and two astronauts as speakers.
+This led to two more Overview Conferences at Harvard; and in November 2013 we held a final Overview conference at the National Air and Space Museum at the Smithsonian, with myself, Frank and two astronauts as speakers.

 The Overview/Planetary Shift, A Course In Miracles, and World Service